OpenSpeedShop/QtGraph/README.md

 ## Build and Install the QtGraph library

 Clone this repo and open the qmake project file named "QtGraph.pro" with Qt Creator or by running qmake manually.

-Configure the INSTALL_ROOT macro as desired.
+Configure the INSTALL_ROOT and GRAPHVIZ_ROOT variables as desired.

 The INSTALL_ROOT macro defines the installation directory for the QtGraph library header and library files in the following directory structure: